MOVEMENT DISORDERS

 3. Dystonia

-Dystonia is characterized by involuntary muscle contractions that cause abnormal twisting or repetitive movements.
+Dystonia causes involuntary muscle contractions that result in twisting movements or abnormal postures.
 These movements can affect various body parts, such as the neck (cervical dystonia), face (cranial dystonia), or hands (focal hand dystonia).

 4. Huntington’s Disease

-Huntington’s disease is a hereditary neurodegenerative disorder that causes uncontrolled movements (chorea), cognitive decline, and psychiatric symptoms.
-Symptoms typically begin in mid-adulthood and worsen over time.
+Huntington’s disease is an inherited neurodegenerative disorder characterized by involuntary movements, cognitive decline, and behavioral changes.
+Symptoms typically begin in adulthood and progress over time.

 5. Tourette’s Syndrome